6 Stages of Change: Taking Control of Your Life One Step at a Time

 • What will you look and feel like?

 • What will you be doing differently?

 You may find yourself faced with unaddressed needs, obstacles and worries during this time.
-Allowing yourself the time for further exploration or the support of a life or wellness coach can be a big help in transitioning from the full understanding of the contemplation state to the preparation stage.
+Allowing yourself the time for further exploration of the support of an acupuncturist in Reston, life or wellness coach can be a big help in transitioning from the full understanding of the contemplation state to the preparation stage.

 Stage Three of Change: Preparation

 Now that you’ve decided the benefits of change outweigh the costs or effort, you’re ready to take action.
 You’ve probably already taken some small steps (gathering information counts!).
 This stage helps you to build self-confidence and prepare for any challenges and obstacles you may face when making changes.
 You are in the action planning stage.

 Being properly prepared and ready to put your plan into action will help you avoid mistakes, or have the tools needed to cope with those mistakes.
 There is a natural back-and-forth pattern that can occur when putting new changes into place, causing discouragement or ambivalence.
 When you get into the planning stage, a life and wellness coach and/or the support of those around you can make all the difference.